LaurenceLzh/studbud/README.md

 ![photo2](/Music.png)

 # Reading-List
 * The classification of the three states is removed, and the different task links are grouped according to the filename.
+Users can classify and classify tasks according to the same task name, which is more convenient to refer to.
-* The original status was changed to "Open Link" to make it easier to see the function of opening all links with one click.
+* Change the original state to "Open Links" to open all links for the selected task in one click.
+More convenient for users.

 ![photo3](/Reading-List.png)

 # Timer
-* Remove the editing function, simplify the tedious multiple operations into a single operation.
+* For Pomodoro Timer.
+Remove the editing function, and simplify the multiple theoretical operations into a single process.
+The user can change the time of the timer by setting it multiple times.
+It is more apparent to the user to set up the single loop time.
 * Click the time above to pause the timing of POMODORE, click again to start to continue the timing.
+Make it easier for users to pause and start.
 * Shrink the popover and move it up to prevent blocking stopwatch space.
 * Remove the directional triangle symbol to reduce the redundant visual effect.